 I currently live in the Glover Park neighborhood of Washington, D.C.
 Before that I spent two years learning the difference between tomato-, mustard- and vinegar-based barbecue in Durham, North Carolina while working as a postdoctoral fellow at Duke University.
 In 2014 I earned my PhD in Government from Cornell University in Ithaca, New York, after several hard-fought long winters.

 I’m broadly interested in the history of American political thought and the mutual influence of democratic politics and literature in the United States and elsewhere.
-I’ve published in Political Theory and will soon in American Political Thought, and I’m currently beginning research on American prison writing .
+I’ve published in Political Theory, American Political Thought, and soon in The Review of Politics.
+I’m currently beginning research on American prison writing .
 I’ve designed and taught courses on politics and literature, incarceration, autobiography and American democracy, the history of American citizenship, and – surprisingly – the science fiction show Battlestar Galactica.

 While not studying political theory, I enjoy guitar, hiking, ornithology, video game criticism, comedy podcasts, building computers, and learning more about beer and bourbon.
 Now that I’ve upgraded to a mirrorless camera, I’m also working on the basics of nature photography.